wuegaki/wuegaki.github.io/output.md

 - **Uegaki, Wataru**, Anne Mucha, & Ciyang Qing.
 2026.
 An efficiency-based effect of frequency on lexicalization: a dyadic experiment.
 _Proceedings of Cognitive Science (CogSci) Society Annual Meeting 2026_.
-- Cremers, Alexandre & **Wataru Uegaki** 2026.
+- Cremers, Alexandre & **Wataru Uegaki**.
+2026.
 Towards an empirically-grounded typology of unacceptability judgments. _Proceedings of Cognitive Science (CogSci) Society Annual Meeting 2026_.
 - {Özyıldız, Deniz, Ciyang Qing}, Floris Roelofsen, **Wataru Uegaki** and Maribel Romero. to appear.
 Operationalizing focus-sensitivity in a cross-linguistic context. _Natural Language Semantics_ [[DOI](https://doi.org/10.1007/s11050-025-09243-w)] (Özyıldız and Qing are the joint first authors; we prefer the paper to be cited as Özyıldız & Qing et al.)
 - Mucha, Anne, Ciyang Qing, & **Wataru Uegaki**. to appear.
 MultiCoS: A Multilingual Dataset of Connective Semantics with